 Make It Silly

 Toddlers love silly.
 They are the kings and queens of silly, whether they are being silly or laughing at someone else for being silly.
 Often when Jade is upset at something, introducing “silly” to the conversation can help turn it around.
 “Silly socks, getting stuff halfway onto your feet.”
 “Silly pajamas, getting turned around backwards when you’re trying to put them on.”
+(As adults, how often do we get the chance to be silly?
+This is probably the biggest key to enjoying the toddler years—be silly again!)

 Make It a Game